dug22/JDataFrame/README.md

 ![Stars](https://img.shields.io/github/stars/dug22/jdataframe.svg)
 ### Overview
 <p align="justify">
 JDataFrame short for Java DataFrame is a simple and easy-to-use dataframe library for Java.
-JDataFrame can be used to manipulate, filter, and extract statistics from specific columns within large tabular datasets, including both hard-coded data and CSV files.
+JDataFrame can be used to manipulate, filter, visualize, and extract statistics from specific columns within large tabular datasets, including both hard-coded data and CSV files.
 </p>

 ### Requirements